 Negotiation is used when things have gone so far that you can’t sit in the same room together but you are not yet at the point of having a court decide your future.
 We would essentially front the negotiation for you and correspondence would be sent between the respective lawyers.
 We would then draft the separation agreement for you.

 Arbitration is an adversarial process similar to court in that an Arbitrator (private judge) is appointed by agreement to decide any issues that you have been unable to.
 It is designed for situations in which you and your spouse/partner cannot come to an agreement but still want to attempt to resolve matters outwith the court.
 Its advantages are that you get to choose your own private judge and they will be an accredited specialist in family law.
 It is fast, efficient and private.
 The decision that they make is binding on you and your spouse/partner.
 Arbitration is normally also a more cost effective option than court.
-Both Cath Karlin and Lesley Gordon are trained arbitrators.
+Lesley Gordon is a trained arbitrator.
 For more information on Arbitration read our blog post: Arbitration – A better bet for resolving your family dispute?

 Litigation / Court is by far the most expensive option and is also the most traumatic.
 Sometimes you will have no option but to end up in court.
 We will do our best to protect you and will always give you the option of not attending court if you don’t have to.
 The good news is that most cases don’t go to proof or trial and most cases settle.

 BTO’s Sarah Feeney discuss the legal landscape surrounding parenting where the parents are female same-sex partners.
 Having a child can be one of the most exciting and momentous things any couple ...